dqops/dqo/docs/checks/table/availability/table-availability.md

 **table availability** checks

 **Description**
-Table level check that verifies that a query can be executed on a table and that the server does not return errors, that the table exists, and that there are accesses to it.
+Table level check that verifies that a query can be executed on a table and that the server does not return errors, that the table exists, and that the table is accessible (queryable).

 ___